Honors & Awards

 Lightbourn chose Nebraska over Washington.

 Lightbourn was born on Nov.
 12, 1997, and is the son of Edgar Lightbourn and Marjie Van Der Laan.
 He has not declared a major.
-He earned a spot on the Brook Berringer and Tom Osborne Citizenship Teams in 2017.
+He earned a spot on the Brook Berringer and Tom Osborne Citizenship Teams in 2017 and 2018.
 He has volunteered with Uplifting Athletes, Husker Heroes, School is Cool and school and hospital outreach.